entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Permian and Triassic).md

 > - **Comments**: *Batrachosuchus henwoodi* is a fossil species of amphibian, first described as *Blinasaurus henwoodi* by John W. Cosgriff in 1969.
 The species was placed in a new generic combination when separating the genus *Blinasaurus*, currently subsumed as a synonym to the genus *Platycepsion*.

 ### Griesbachian, Induan, Early Triassic

-**Greenland**:
+**Kap Stosch Formation, Wordie Creek Group, Griesbachian, Induan, East Greenland**
+> - **Age**:
+> - **Taxa**:
+> - **Locality and horizon**: Kap Stosch Formation, Wordie Creek Group; Griesbachian, Induan, East Greenland.
+> - **References**:
-Previously undescribed specimens of Saurichthys from the basal part of the Early Triassic Wordie Creek Formation (Griesbachian) of East Greenland demonstrate a remarkably complete squamation especially in the anterior trunk portion.
-Saurichthys aff. dayi (Raymond, 1925)
+> - **Comments**: Previously undescribed specimens of *Saurichthys* from the basal part of the Early Triassic Wordie Creek Formation (Griesbachian) of East Greenland demonstrate a remarkably complete squamation especially in the anterior trunk portion. *Saurichthys* aff. *dayi* (Raymond, 1925).

-The Early Triassic fishes of East Greenland originate from six horizons (Nielsen 1942; Nielsen 1949; Perch-Nielsen et al., 1974), the lower five of which('fish-zones' I-V) are dated as early to late Griesbachian (Surlyk et al., 2017), whereas the sixth horizon is early Dienerian in age (see below).

-Although the ichthyofaunal compositions of these six horizons differ (Nielsen 1961), collectively they show that all of the typical Early Triassic taxa were already present in the Griesbachian: Australosomus, Birgeria, Bobasatrania, Boreosomus (Ptycholepidae), (Platysiagidae), parasemionotids Parasemionotus, ??Errolichthys, (Broughia, Helmolepis Ospia, ?
-Watsonulus) Pteronisculus, Saurichthys, ?
-Teffichthys ('Perleidus'; MarramÃ  et al., 2017), Sassenia, and Whiteia (StensiÃ¶ 1932; Nielsen 1936; Nielsen 1942; Nielsen 1949; Nielsen 1952; Nielsen 1955; Nielsen 1961; Nybelin 1977; Mutter 2005; Kogan 2011; Argyriou et al., 2018).
-These taxa are  part of Tintori et al. (2014a)'s 'Triassic Early Fish Fauna' (TEFF).
+> - Romano (2021): The Early Triassic fishes of East Greenland originate from six horizons (Nielsen 1942; Nielsen 1949; Perch-Nielsen et al., 1974), the lower five of which('fish-zones' I-V) are dated as early to late Griesbachian (Surlyk et al., 2017), whereas the sixth horizon is early Dienerian in age (see below).
+Although the ichthyofaunal compositions of these six horizons differ (Nielsen 1961), collectively they show that all of the typical Early Triassic taxa were already present in the Griesbachian: Australosomus, Birgeria, Bobasatrania,Boreosomus (Ptycholepidae), ?Errolichthys, Helmolepis (Platysiagidae), parasemionotids (Broughia, Ospia, ?Parasemionotus, ?Watsonulus) Pteronisculus, Saurichthys, ?Teffichthys (“Perleidus”; Marramà et al., 2017), Sassenia, and Whiteia (Stensiö 1932; Nielsen 1936; Nielsen 1942; Nielsen 1949; Nielsen 1952; Nielsen 1955; Nielsen 1961; Nybelin 1977; Mutter 2005; Kogan 2011; Argyriou et al., 2018).
+These taxa are part of Tintori et al. (2014a)’s “Triassic Early Fish Fauna” (TEFF).

-Pteronisculus gunnari, from the Induan (Early Triassic) Kap Stosch Formation, East Greenland.
+*Pteronisculus gunnari*, from the Induan (Early Triassic) Kap Stosch Formation, East Greenland.

 ### Dienerian, Induan, Early Triassic
-**Madagascar**:
-Middle Sakamena GroupÂ in northwesternÂ Madagascar Dienerian, Induan,Early Triassic
-By Lehman (1952) for the Dienerian Saurichthys madagascariensis Piveteau, 1944-45

 **Greenland**:
 In East Greenland, which is famous for Griesbachian aged fish fossils (see above), there is a horizon yielding Dienerian aged fishes (â€œstegocephalian-horizonâ€? of Nielsen 1942; Nielsen 1949; â€œZone VIâ€? of Nielsen 1961; Surlyk et al., 2017).
 However, fossils appear to be few in these beds (Nielsen 1961).
 In addition, two western Canadian occurrences have been dated as Dienerian: a parasemionotid collected in Alberta (Davies et al., 1997) and a bobasatraniid reported from British Columbia (Wignall and Newton 2003).
 There are also occurrences of possibly Dienerian aged actinopterygians in Idaho, United States (Tanner 1936; Romano et al., 2012).

+**Madagascar**:
+Middle Sakamena GroupÂ in northwesternÂ Madagascar Dienerian, Induan,Early Triassic
+By Lehman (1952) for the Dienerian Saurichthys madagascariensis Piveteau, 1944-45

 ### Smithian, Olenekian, Early Triassic
 **Spitzbergen (Svalbard)**